Up to date

 • Write Plugins (GDScript, C#, & more) Community addons are not directly included in the core engine download or repository, yet they provide essential quality of life upgrades for your fellow game developers.
 Upload your plugins to the Godot Asset Library to make them available to others.

 • Demo projects (GDScript, C#, and making Assets) We provide new users with demo projects so they can quickly test new features or get familiar with the engine in the first place.
-At industry events, we might even exhibit these demo projects to showcase what Godot can do!
-Help improve existing projects or supply your own to be added to the pool, and join the demo channel in the Contributor Discord Chat to talk about it.
+At industry events, we might even exhibit these demo projects to showcase what Blazium can do!
+Help improve existing projects or supply your own to be added to the pool, and join the Discord server in the Engine Development Discord Chat to talk about it.

 • Documentation The documentation is one of the most essential parts of any tech project, yet the need to document new features and substantial changes often gets overlooked.
-Join the documentation team to improve the Godot Engine with your technical writing skills.
+Join the Official Discord server to improve the Blazium Engine with your technical writing skills.

-• Translations (spoken languages other than English) Are you interested in making the Godot Engine more accessible to non-English speakers?
+• Translations (spoken languages other than English) Are you interested in making the Blazium Engine more accessible to non-English speakers?
 Contribute to our community-translations.

 Community support